ycs77/headlessui-float/packages/react/README.md

 <hr>

+> [!WARNING]
+> This package is unmaintained due to lack of time.
+It should mostly work but do not expect fixes or new features.

 > [!NOTE]
 > [Headless UI](https://headlessui.com/) has [released version 2.0](https://tailwindcss.com/blog/headless-ui-v2#built-in-anchor-positioning) (currently for React only), which builds in anchor positioning with Floating UI, making this package unnecessary.